How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 To master contact-start plasma cutting, focus on several key practices that enhance efficiency and safety.

-Ensure air pressure remains stable at approximately 65 psi for optimal cutting performance and arc stabilization.
+Ensure air pressure remains stable within your manufacturer’s recommended range (often around 60–70 psi for many hobby-class air plasma cutters) for optimal cutting performance and arc stabilization.

 Regular checks for obstructions are essential, as they can hinder the electrode’s movement and disrupt arc initiation.